 Beyond choral music, Guillaume has written original scores for Loyola Productions, a Los Angeles based non-profit creative media company, aiming to promote awareness of cultural and social justice issues.
 Guillaume currently resides in Los Angeles.

-Click here to download a high resolution picture as well as the biography in MS Word format.
+Click here to download the biography in MS Word format.

 Download High Definition picture 2

 Download High Definition picture 3